-As the carrying amount of the net assets of the Group was higher than the market capitalisation of the Company as at 31 December 2020, the Group performed impairment tests on its property, plant and equipment, other intangible assets and right-of-use assets with carrying values of RMB25,255,000, RMB1,958,000 and RMB11,061,000, respectively.
+As the carrying amount of the net assets of the Group was higher than the market capitalisation of the Company as at 31 December 2021, the Group performed impairment tests on its property, plant and equipment, other intangible assets and right-of-use assets with net carrying values of RMB23,876,000, RMB1,436,000 and RMB5,012,000, respectively.
 These impairment tests involved significant estimation and judgements around assumptions used, including expected future revenue and future cost of sales.
-Management determined that no provision for impairment of property, plant and equipment, other intangible assets and right-of-use assets was required as at 31 December 2020.
+Management determined that a provision for impairment of property, plant and equipment of RMB875,000 was recognised and no provision for impairment of other intangible assets and right-of-use assets was recognised during the year ended 31 December 2021.